kasparkielland/PublicPortifolio/README.md

 ## Starred projects
 The following projects are my proudest and should get an extra acknowledgement

-  * Java: TicTacToe with minmax-"AI" [main/PublicPortifolio/Java/project\ westworld]
+  * Java: TicTacToe with minmax-"AI" [https://github.com/kasparkielland/PublicPortifolio/tree/main/Java/project%20westworld]
   * Python: Tesselation (My submition was among top 10 in a class of 350 students) [main/PublicPortifolio/Python/Assignment\ 1]
   * Python: NewsAggregator (My submition was among top 15 in a class of 350 students) [main/PublicPortifolio/Python/Assignment\ 2]